pip-services/pip-services-docs/content/en/node/messaging/queues/messaging_capabilities.md

 title: "MessagingCapabilities"
 linkTitle: "MessagingCapabilities"
 gitUrl: "https://github.com/pip-services3-node/pip-services3-messaging-node"
----
+description: >
     Data object that contains supported capabilities of a message queue.
 If certain capability is not supported a queue will throw NotImplemented exception.
+---

 ### Constructors